huker667/JopaOS/README.md

 # JopaOS
-JopaOS this is a mod system OpenComputers mod in Minecraft.
+JopaOS this is a Lua-System OpenComputers mod in Minecraft.

 # Install
 1. Install OpenOS on your computer.